vertyll/fastdo/README.md

 npm install
 ```

-> **Note:** at this point, all dependencies needed to run the project will be installed and .env files will be created in the backend structure
+> **Note:** at this point, all dependencies needed to run the project will be installed and .env files will be created in the back-end structure
 - In the created .env files, define your own API keys and configuration data.
-- In the frontend structure, define your API address in the `environment.ts` file
+- In the front-end structure, define your API address in the `environment.ts` file

 `If you want to run the project locally:`